Header image

 Children’s voices matter

 One of the core beliefs that is foundational to the MDI is that children’s voices deserve to be heard and responded to by the people across the multiple contexts in which they live.
-Asking children about their feelings, relationships, environments, and daily lives affords them with a critical opportunity to provide information about their well-being and the assets in their lives that would otherwise be inaccessible.
+Asking children about their feelings, relationships, environments, and daily lives affords them a critical opportunity to provide information about their well-being and the assets in their lives that would otherwise be inaccessible.
 Learning from children directly— in their own voices—can provide essential data to support evidence-based decision making for the design and implementation of programs and practices that promote children’s social and emotional health and well-being, funding priorities, and policy development across sectors.
 Hear from Aboriginal Steering Committee members about the importance of the MDI in supporting learning by listening to Indigenous children.
 Watch now

 Supporting the sharing and use of data in meaningful ways